23/glue/README.md

       }
     );

-This will load up the module, create a container for it within the application -- and every time `.render()` is called on the module object, the the standard template for the module (`src/info/info.liquid`) is processed and placed in to the document.
+This will load up the module, create a container for it within the application -- and every time `.render()` is called on the module object, the standard template for the module (`src/info/info.liquid`) is processed and placed in to the document.
 This could be:

     <h1 class="info-title">{{title}}</div>
     {% if showDescription == true %}
         <p class="info-description">{{description}}</p>
     {% endif %}

-If a module is only JavaScript logic as has no template, simply run dele the module container when loading the module:
+If a module is only JavaScript logic as has no template, simply `delete` the module container when loading the module:

     Player.provide('analytics',
       {},